swflynn/N-DOF/quasi_src/scripts/README.md

 This test code is stripped down, and test to be sure all of hte normal mode transformation are being done accurately.
 Each method should produce the same result.

+### Harmonic:
+Fortran-90 script that computes the Fundamental Frequencies for a water cluster using the TIP4P potential only.
+This code is a stripped-down version that also computes the fundamental frequencies using a harmonic pertebation.
+In this way you can determine directly if all transformations are appropriately defined.

 # Open Source Code
 The following codes are/have been used during the project.
 Please see the original documentation for more details, and give proper reference to the authors.